Post-Adoption Resources

 For All Parties

 Are you interested in connecting with other members of the adoption community?
-Bellis hosts an evening of Adoption Connection once every other month.
+Bellis hosts a monthly Evening of Connection.
 These meetings are open to birth parents, adoptive parents, adopted persons, and birth or adoptive grandparents to have dedicated time for in-depth conversation and support.
 Through these gatherings, they’ve seen people – from all walks of life and many different perspectives on adoption – connect with each other in meaningful ways.

 Foster Adopt Minnesota (Previously MN Adopt) provides services to support all members of adoption relationships.
 They have up-to-date information about support groups and resources available by phone and on their website.
 They provide education through regularly scheduled trainings, workshops, and webinars.
 Check out their website for what is coming up soon.